 What to Do in Tokyo – According to Qantas Frequent Flyers

 Japan has a well-earned reputation for being clean, easy to navigate and fun.
-We asked three recent returnees for their lowdown on the Land of the Rising Sun – you’ll want to add gourmet truck stops, rural mountainside villages and a noodle museum to your next itinerary.
+We asked four recent returnees for their lowdown on the Land of the Rising Sun – you’ll want to add gourmet truck stops, rural mountainside villages and a noodle museum to your next itinerary.

 “There’s nowhere quite like it in the world”